A Quick Primer on Google’s Search Engine Results Page (SERP)

-In simplified terms, a SERP (which stands for Search Engine Results Page) contains two types of content: organic and paid results.
+In simplified terms, a SERP (Search Engine Results Page) contains two types of content: organic and paid results.

 In an effort to make the user search experience easier and more direct, Google created SERP features, on-page content that gives users answers to their queries without requiring them to click into an organic result.
 Although on-page SERP features are optimal for the user, they can make it harder for marketers to get noticed in organic search results, even when they’re ranking #1.

 Search engines are smarter today than ever before.
 A few years ago, a search for “pizza” would result in a predictable mixture of restaurant websites, directories, review sites like YELP, and blog posts about the top pizza places in Boston.